Selling in another country starts with a product catalog people can read and trust.

 The source and target language of my product names -

-The ChatGPT model you want to use to translate.
+The ChatGPT model you want to use

 -

-- Keeping HTML and/or XML structures
+- Keep HTML or XML structure

-- Keeping JSON formats
+- Keep JSON structure

 -